kartikeyathakur/PairTrading/README.md

 # PairTrading
 This simple python script (df_no_factors.py) checks all the pairs in the SNP500 index for cointegration using the Augmented Dickey Fuller test and performs a performance analysis on the cointegrated pairs.

 The time series data has been obtained using the Kaggle dataset and code at https://www.kaggle.com/camnugent/sandp500 .
 Many thanks.
 This data is in the file named quandl.csv.
 It can be found at https://drive.google.com/open?id=1dvM7k-jauLHPyea-I7kTd3LRDADfLaMs .
 I cannot upload this to the repository as it is more than 25 MB.
+Just keep the py file and the csv in the same repository and do not change any names.
+Run the py file and you are good to go.
+Since there are more than 100,000 possible pairs the script takes some time to run.
+Could be a couple of hours but after that you have all the results and you just need to analyze them to get your performance analysis.

 The results can be found at https://drive.google.com/open?id=1jXEDXwUtfAZ8VkpY1wGA4kYVcojV-QMV .
 I cannot add them to the repository as they are bigger than 25 MB.
 The results are from an anlysis performed in May 2018.
 I have separed pairs into 3 groups.
 One has pairs with positive Cumulative returns and sharpe ratios, one has pairs with negative cumulative returns and sharp ratios and one has pairs with either a negative sharpe ratio or a neagtive cumulative return.